We hear a lot, here and there, about creating a “mentality of abundance.” We read much about how we need to create an “abundance mindset.”

 But when I hear too much of this abundance talk, I want to grind a grapefruit into someone’s face.
 I want to say to the chest-beaters and carnival-barkers: take your abundance mentality and shove it up your ass.
 I prefer a defiant mentality.
 My will is my abundance.

 Because, you see, the problem is: sometimes you don’t have a bloody thing.
 Sometimes in life, we’re running on empty.
-Your running on vapors.
+You’re running on vapors.
 Sometimes you wave your magic wand over your top-hat, and it still comes up empty.

 Sometimes, you’re just all out of abundance.
 Abundance, my ass.
 Don’t preach to me about abundance when my flour-sack is empty.
 How the hell can I create something from nothing?, you say.